 Based on many factors such as the portion of the foundation that is in the ground, the length of the drain to be installed as well as the severity of the work and obstacles, the installation price will be around $20,000, sometimes more.

-Although it is necessary to maintain your French drain throughout its useful life, it is usually estimated that the life of the drain stretches up to 25 years, depending on the type of soil around it.
-Thanks to the choice of an effective membrane such as RUB-R-WALL for the waterproofing of your foundations , we wish to extend the life of the French drain up to 100 years, duly tested in the laboratory according to the DURASEC standard.
+Although it is necessary to maintain your French drain throughout its useful life, it is usually estimated that the life of the drain extends up to 25 years, depending on the type of soil around it.
+Thanks to the choice of an effective membrane such as RUB-R-WALL for the waterproofing of your foundations , we can extend the life of the French drain up to 100 years, duly tested in the laboratory according to the DURASEC standard.

 In order for the drain to fulfill its primary function in the most optimal manner possible, Groupe Durasec can carry out its maintenance on a periodic basis.
 First, we will perform a camera inspection to determine if things such as roots, mud or other residue are clogging the drain.
 Afterwards, we can proceed to clean the drain.
 Note that this maintenance work will have to be repeated every few years.